jmtritch/jmtritch.github.io/eda/us_state_education/index.md

 ![png](output_13_1.png)

+We see that there is small positive correlation (0.14) between spending per student and average test scores.
+The scatterplot above also indicates that we should check for outliers within our dataset.

 ### Outliers

-The scatterplot above indicates that we may have a few outliers within our dataset.
 Let's look at the regression line on the full dataset and attempt to identify any outliers.

 ```R
 # Get the regression line on the full dataset